Calling the rain: Yak-42D special aircraft of "Roshydromet" will be used in drought-affected regions of Russia

 • prompt detection of harmful substances in the atmosphere after natural disasters;

-• weather modification: inducing rain in drought-stricken areas, dispersing clouds.
+• weather modification: inducing rain in drought-affected areas, dispersing clouds.

 The aircraft is equipped with 76 different instruments and more than 50 external sensors located on the fuselage and pylons under the wing.
-The Yak-42D "Roshydromet" received technical means of active impact, a generator of small dispersed ice particles and a device for firing pyrotechnic cartridges with ice-forming aerosols, as well as equipment for spraying liquid nitrogen.
-The aircraft's crew includes, in addition to two pilots and a flight engineer, 14 flight operators working with scientific equipment.
+The Yak-42D "Roshydromet" received technical means of active impact, a generator of small dispersed ice particles and a device for firing flares with ice-forming aerosols, as well as equipment for spraying liquid nitrogen.
+In addition to two pilots and a flight engineer, the aircraft's crew includes 14 flight operators working with scientific equipment.

-Earlier, www1.ru reported that Indian scientists will fly to the Earth's center for the first time on a Russian Il-76 aircraft.
+Earlier, www1.ru reported that Indian scientists will fly to the center of the Earth for the first time on the Russian Il-76 aircraft.

 Read also: